SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 these fields.
 They do not directly affect your responsibilities as an integrator and can be disregarded.

-A quick explanation of the fields and their values:
+### A quick explanation of the fields and their values

 **"implementation"**